anupamdey2001/HacktoberFest21-1/CONTRIBUTING.md

 * Create pull request
 * Wait till merged

-You can upload your projects, any algoithm or data structure problems, your portfolio and anything you want to show
+You can upload your projects, your portfolio and anything you want to show